Teacher Preparation Commission

 How can state policy improve the preparation of teachers?

-The SREB Teacher Preparation Commission met during 2016, 2017 and 2018 to consider effective ways to better prepare teachers to help students reach high academic standards.
-Its charge was to develop practical and effective statewide recommendations to improve teacher preparation programs.
+The SREB Teacher Preparation Commission met during 2016, 2017 and 2018 to develop practical and effective statewide recommendations to improve teacher preparation programs.

 State Policies to Improve Teacher Preparation